The smallest possible bimagic square using

 =7706 |

-It is interesting to note that this square is very near to a normal magic square.
-The 49 used integers are from 1 to 55, meaning that only six integers are missing.
+It is interesting to note that this square is very nearly a normal magic square.
+The 49 integers used are from 1 to 55, which means only six integers missing.
 This square does not use consecutive integers, but is not far off!

 --- 2) Is it possible to construct a 7th-order bimagic square (=32 correct sums)?
 YES!

 Lee Morgenstern is a retired mathematician living in Los Angeles, California, USA.
 He now solves puzzles as a hobby.
-He is a winner of some of the Frank Rubin's contests at www.contestcen.com, and a solver of some of the Rubin's harder puzzles.
-In 1989, when he was living in Sylmar, California, he won the Tanglestown USA Puzzle Contest (see the Los Angeles Times, March 12, 1989, Part II, page 4).
+He is a winner of some of Frank Rubin's contests at www.contestcen.com, and has solved some of Rubin's harder puzzles.
+In 1989, when he was living in Sylmar, California, he won the Tangles Town USA Puzzle Contest organized by the Los Angeles Times.

 7x7 magic square... |